dfki-ric-underactuated-lab/skidy/README.md

     python3 -m pip install oct2py
     ```

-    This requires a working octave installation on your system.
+    This requires a working octave installation on your system:
+    Install on ubuntu with:

+    ```bash
+    sudo apt install octave
+    ```

 - cython